Cambridgeshire County Council Local Highways Improvement Fund Bid

 The Parish Council has resolved that they will submit a two-part LHI bid for improved signage regarding the 7.5t weight limit on the A1198 approaching from Papworth Everard and for a raised Zebra crossing on Potton Road.

 They would like to hear your opinion on this decision and invite you to complete this form:

 Hilton Parish Council submitted a bid to reduce the speed limit across the Green from 40mph to 30mph between the junction with Grove End and the village boundary.
 This scheme was successful and the next step is feasibility study and consultation.
 If successful in this process, this scheme could be implemented by the end of 2023.

 2021/22 LHI Bid

 Hilton Parish Council submitted a bid for a 24hr 7.5t weight limit on the B1040.
 This scheme was successful and then went out to consultation.
 There was only one objection to the consultation (which was later withdrawn) with 121 written representations in favour of the scheme.
 The scheme was approved by delegated decision on 14th February 2022.
-The sign manufacturer is in the process of making the signage and this is scheduled to be installed w/c 4th July 2022.
+The signage has now been installed and the weight limit is in effect.

 2020/21 LHI Bid

 Hilton Parish Council submitted a bid for the 2020/21 funding to apply for a feasibility study to investigate the removal of the B1040 from the Galley Hill roundabout to the Papworth Roundabout through Hilton from the Cambridgeshire County Council’s Advisory Freight Map as a local route.
 This scheme was successful but the County Council later advised that they were conducting an internal review of the Advisory Freight Map and so this feasibility study was put on hold.